codefoster/codefoster.com/source/_drafts/Getting-Windows-Device-Info.md

 When the call returns, I create an anonymous object shaped like the data that my template is expecting and push it into my WinJS.Binding.List.
 Just like that.

-A little bit of CSS work later we have something that looks like this&hellip;
+A little bit of CSS work later we have something that looks like this...;

 [![](http://codefoster.blob.core.windows.net/site/image/8587aabb01e4441e9b05e9886161c6ba/deviceinfo_01_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Getting-Windows-Device-Info/3FCCC8D3/image.png)